-- surname recorded from 1248, and means "a spearman."
+- surname recorded from 1248; it means "a spearman."
 This was a common type of English surname, e.g. Shakelance (1275), Shakeshaft (1332).
-Shake in the sense of "to brandish or flourish (a weapon)" is attested from late Old English
+Shake (v.) in the sense of "to brandish or flourish (a weapon)" is attested from late Old English

 Heo scæken on heore honden speren swiðe stronge.